marcel-dempers/docker-development-youtube-series/golang/introduction/part-4.commandline/readme.md

 ```

 When a user runs our videos CLI tool, we may need to validate that
 our application receives the right subcommands.
-So lets ensure add simple validation to check if the user has passed a subcommand
+So lets ensure a simple validation to check if the user has passed a subcommand

 To check the arguments passed to our CLI, we use the ["os"](https://golang.org/pkg/os/) package.
 Check the Args variable, it holds usefull information passed to our application including its name.
 `var Args []string`